 Broadway can get a little pricey, but if you’re looking to splurge on an easy-going staycation, then it’s worth every penny.
 The neighbouring Bourton-on-the-Water (nicknamed ‘The Venice of the Cotswolds’) is also a great family destination, so be sure to take a day trip when you’re here.

-The timber frame and thatched roof of Orchard Cottage takes you right back to Ye Olde England.
-It’s right on Broadway High Street, so you’ll have quick access to all of the restaurants, pubs and boutique stores.
-Inside, you will find contemporary interior design that perfectly complements the classic architectural features.
-We love the log burner – perfect for those looking for a cosy winter getaway.
+The timber frame and thatched roof of Orchard Cottage will take you right back to Ye Olde England.
+It’s right in the hesrt of the village, so you’ll have quick access to all of the restaurants, pubs and boutique stores.
+Inside, you will find a contemporary interior design that perfectly complements the classic architectural features.
+We love the open fireplace – perfect for those looking for a cosy winter getaway.

 Historic Manor near Broadway: The Manor Villas

 Airbnb Luxe goes one step beyond the Plus range and offers a whole suite of additional services as part of a luxurious package!
 This particular villa comes with driver, concierge, and spa services, among others.
 The stunning interiors use rustic hardwood beams to create a period feel, with elegant furnishings and modern comforts included.
 It’s a little bit outside Broadway, but as it sleeps up to 12 guests, it’s great for large families.